 - 1. Hair is to have a neat appearance and be of a God given color - a.
 Hair shall not hang in the eyes - b.
 Extreme hair colors and designs are not allowed - 2.
 Earrings allowed in ears only; no gauges, fillers, etc. are allowed. - 3.
-Nose rings are not allowed. - 4.
+Nose earrings are not allowed.
+If a nose ring already exists, the student will have to work with LW Administration for a solution. - 4.
 Visible tattoos and body piercings are not permitted - 5.
 Blankets and sleepwear are not permitted during school hours (except during school sanctioned "dress up days" - 6.
 Outerwear (Jackets, gloves, mittens, hoods, capes, bandanas, hats, etc.) are not permitted to be worn during school hours. - 7.
 Headphones and Earbuds are not to be worn in class unless approved by the teacher for educational use. - 8.
 Undergarments may not be exposed or visible through any type of clothing